 Why FIX 4.4 Latency Dictates Order Entry Form Design

-When an order ticket has a 10ms round-trip budget, the whole form-design playbook you learned from consumer apps goes in the bin.
+When a ticket has a 10ms round-trip budget, the consumer form-design playbook goes in the bin.
+At ACY Securities, inside that constraint for years.

 Every designer who moves from consumer fintech into an institutional broker has the same week of disorientation.
 The order ticket looks like a form.
 It has inputs, labels, a submit button.
 You start applying what you know — inline validation, confirm modals, optimistic UI — and a desk trader politely tells you that your design will get him fired by lunch.